-Our first rocket, Lookout (pictured above), is an 11-foot-tall rocket set to fly to 4,000 ft.
+Our first rocket, Lookout, is an 11-foot-tall rocket set to fly to with a max altitude of 2,500 feet.
 Lookout was named after the 1893 Kentucky Derby winner of the same name and is described as a “Reliable horse that started ahead and stayed ahead.”
 We found this fitting to our project as we push the boundaries so early in our team’s career.
 Lookout has undergone numerous design changes and has been improved upon by three separate teams.
-It is planned to be launched in the spring of 2022.
+This vehicle was a great learning experience for the team as our first L2 class rocket.

 Length: 9' - 4"